 Whole grains, however, keep all three parts.
 The additional bran and fibre slow down your ability to digest the starchy carbohydrates within, which gives you a steadier sugar supply.

 Not only that, but the bran and endosperm are packed with vitamins, minerals and healthy fats.
+This makes whole grains one of the best healthy foods you can eat, and they supply you with plenty of energy.

 The benefits of eating whole grains have been studied at length and include a reduced risk of heart disease and diabetes.
 (10) → View Related Products